tuftsceeo/IoT/README.md

     4. You probably won't end up using Roberta Lab.
 That was a new feature added as of the most recent major update on the os system and I haven't looked into its abilities.
 If you do, let me know and we can update this point.

 To progress further, you will need a internet connection.
 If your network requires device approval you must provide the appropriate information (like MAC address) to your wireless network.
+To get your brick's new (unchanging) MAC address from your Wifi dongle, go to the wireless network of your choice, connect and click down in that network's menu to ENET.
+Click on this option and click down until you see 'MAC address' followed by a combination of letters and numbers like this:
+    A1:23:4B:5C:67 (this is an example)

 5. **Update, Upgrade**
     Once you've installed the system you'll want to update and upgrade all packages on your os system that have newer versions.
 You